-- (f) The increase is primarily due to additional funds allocated for external auditing, legal fees and costs for outside attorneys; and an increase in the FRS rate contribution from the State. - (g) The increase is primarily due to additional funds for a Disparity Study, and an increase in the FRS rate contribution from the State. - (h) The decrease is primarily due to one-time funds allocated in 2020-21 for Mitigation and Summer Scheduling. - (i) The increase is primarily due to additional funds for implementation and connectivity of the Treasury management software program with JP Morgan Chase; as well as position changes approved for 2021-22. - (j) The decrease is primarily due to one-time funds allocated in FY 2020-21, such as emergency funding for COVID-19 pandemic; as well as the realignment of funding for Canvas and EasyIEP previously funded with Digital Classrooms funds. - (k) The increase is due to the anticipated increase in fuel costs. - (I) The increase is primarily due to the full allocation for utilities in 2021-22 as compared to reduced expenditures in trash, water, sewer and electricity experienced in 2020-21.
-Additionally, it is also attributed to an increase in the FRS rate contribution from the State. - (m) The increase is primarily due to an increase in the FRS rate contribution from the State. - (n) The increase is primarily due to additional funds allocated for Information Technology emergency priorities, such as the SAP upgrade and hosting fees; as well as an increase in the FRS rate contribution from the State. - (o) The decrease is due to lower projected costs of the Before & After School Care program for FY 2021-22.
-Community Services appropriations will be monitored throughout the year and will be adjusted accordingly as the program participation increases. - (p) The decrease is primarily due to a reduction of the Workforce funds transfer from General Fund to Capital funds (completed programs). - NOTE: Information for 2020-21 is from the General Fund Amendment as of May 31, 2021.
-Information for 2021-22 is as of the FEFP First Calculation.
+- (f) The increase is primarily due to additional funds allocated for external auditing, legal fees and costs for outside attorneys; and an increase in the FRS rate contribution from the State. - (g) The increase is primarily due to additional funds for a Disparity Study, and an increase in the FRS rate contribution from the State. - (h) The decrease is primarily due to one-time funds allocated in 2020-21 for Mitigation and Summer Scheduling. - (i) The increase is primarily due to additional funds for implementation and connectivity of the Treasury management software program with JP Morgan Chase; as well as position changes approved for 2021-22. - (j) The decrease is primarily due to one-time funds allocated in FY 2020-21, such as emergency funding for COVID-19 pandemic; as well as the realignment of funding for Canvas and EasyIEP previously funded with Digital Classrooms funds. - (k) The increase is due to the anticipated increase in fuel costs, as well as pay rate changes for Bus Drivers and Bus Attendants approved by the Board on 8/31/21. - (I) The increase is primarily due to the full allocation for utilities in 2021-22 as compared to reduced expenditures in trash, water, sewer and electricity experienced in 2020-21.
+Additionally, it is also attributed to additional funding for required compliance with GASB 84, and an increase in the FRS rate contribution from the State. - (m) The increase is primarily due to an increase in the FRS rate contribution from the State. - (n) The increase is primarily due to additional funds allocated for Information Technology emergency priorities, such as the SAP upgrade and hosting fees; as well as an increase in the FRS rate contribution from the State. - (o) The decrease is due to lower projected costs of the Before & After School Care program for FY 2021-22.
+Community Services appropriations will be monitored throughout the year and will be adjusted accordingly as the program participation increases. - (p) The decrease is primarily due to a reduction of the Workforce funds transfer from General Fund to Capital funds (completed programs).

+NOTE: Information for 2020-21 is from the General Fund Amendment as of May 31, 2021.
+Information for 2021-22 is as of the FEFP Second Calculation.